RenderKit/embree/doc/src/install.md

 (`-fsycl-targets=spir64_gen` option).

-The following link options have to get added to the linking stage of your application when compiling ahead of time for DG2 devices:
+The following link options have to get added to the linking stage of your application when compiling ahead of time for Xe HPG devices:

     -fsycl -fsycl-targets=spir64_gen
     -Xsycl-target-backend=spir64_gen "-device XE_HPG_CORE"